What do I do about the students who are very fast writers?

 Do their goals ever go up as they get faster at writing numerals?

-Each time students demonstrate the ability to write the answers to more facts in one minute, their goal goes up accordingly.
+Each time students demonstrate the ability to write the answers to two more facts in one minute, their goal goes up accordingly.
 This can be very motivating for students.
 Celebrate with students as they improve.

 However, you can postpone raising the goals if you have reason to believe that the student will not be able to write that fast again.
 Keep an eye on that student and raise their goals to match their writing speed when they are ready.
-Raising the goals is important to do eventually—so that children are not allowed to pass sets of facts on which they are hesitant.
+Raising the goals is important to do eventually—so that children should not pass sets of facts on which they are hesitant.
 If a child has low goals, but actually can write much faster, then the child could be hesitant on some of the facts and still meet their goals.
 This results in students back where you started—not automatic.
 Children who pass several sets of facts in which they are hesitant, will reach a point where the number of facts on which they are hesitant are too many to learn.
 Then they become stuck and can’t and won’t progress up the Rocket Chart.
 Then, guess who’s crying?
 Yep…the teacher…No, we’re kidding.
 Students don’t like to “hit the wall.”
 It is great that they want to succeed.
 Just be sure that you are monitoring the goals.
 Make sure they are as high as they should be at all times and you will prevent the aforementioned wall hitting situation.

 Please note: Don’t forget the exception on the Goal Sheet for students with goals over 40.
 Students who have goals over 40 should try to meet those goals, but only for up to six days.
 As long as they are over 40 without errors, they should be passed after six days.